Luxus95/Object-Oriented-System-Design-Project-Java-JavaFX-/ENG_README.md

 <a name="english-version"></a>
 # C-Wire: High-Performance Electrical Grid Data Engine

-This project focuses on developing a high-performance data processing engine designed to synthesize large-scale electrical distribution datasets.
-It utilizes a hybrid architecture, leveraging Shell scripting for data stream filtering and C for advanced algorithmic aggregation and computation.
+This project is a high-performance data processing engine designed to synthesize large-scale electrical distribution datasets.
+It utilizes a hybrid architecture, combining Shell scripting for data stream filtering and C for advanced algorithmic aggregation.

 ## How to compile and execute the program?

-When on GitHub, ensure you are on the "main" branch.
-Click the "<> Code" button and select "Download ZIP".
+To get started, ensure you are on the "main" branch of the repository.
+Click on "<> Code" and select "Download ZIP".

-Next, extract the entire ZIP archive into a directory of your choice (e.g., Documents or Personal Folder).
+Extract the archive into your working directory (e.g., Documents).

-Place the input files you wish to process into the input folder.
+Place your input datasets in the `/input` folder.
 Path: `Projet-Info-2024-2025-main/input`.

-To execute the program, navigate to the project directory using the terminal (e.g., `cd path/to/downloaded/folder`).
+Open your terminal and navigate to the project root:

-Example: `cd ~/Documents/Projet-Info-2024-2025-main`.
-(Ensure you are located at the root of the project).
+`cd ~/Documents/Projet-Info-2024-2025-main`

 **Execution Command:**
 `bash c-wire.sh <input_file> <station_type> <consumer_type> [power_plant_id] [-h]`

-Example: `bash c-wire.sh input/c-wire_v00.dat hvb comp 1`
+*Example:* `bash c-wire.sh input/c-wire_v00.dat hvb comp 1`

 Results are generated in the root directory.
-Temporary files (specifically for `lv_all` cases) are stored in `/tmp`.
-Visualizations (specifically for `lv_all_minmax` stations) are stored in `/graphs`, and test logs are located in `/tests`.
+Temporary files are stored in `/tmp`, graphs in `/graphs`, and test outputs in `/tests`.

-On some systems, the initial execution on massive raw datasets may take up to 40 seconds due to I/O overhead.
-Subsequent queries are significantly faster, typically ranging between 0.3 and 7 seconds, thanks to optimized data structures.
+On some systems, the initial processing of massive datasets (>5M rows) may take up to 40 seconds due to I/O overhead.
+Subsequent runs are significantly faster (0.3s to 7s) thanks to optimized data structures.

-A sample file named `c-wire_v00.dat` is provided in the input folder for initial testing.
-Users can add additional datasets as needed.

 ## How does it work?

-The Shell wrapper sanitizes the input, compiles the C engine via the Makefile in the `codeC` directory, and applies multi-parameter filters to the data stream.
-These filtered streams are piped into the C binary, which performs high-speed aggregation of capacity and load values for each station ID.
+The Shell wrapper sanitizes the input and compiles the C engine via the Makefile.
+It selects the relevant data streams and pipes them into the C binary.

+The core engine is built on a custom **AVL Tree (Self-Balancing Binary Search Tree)** implementation.
+This ensures **$O(\log n)$** time complexity for aggregation, which is critical for maintaining performance on national-scale datasets.

-For the **lv all** mode, the engine performs an additional sorting operation to identify the top 10 most loaded and top 10 least loaded nodes, based on the delta between capacity and consumption.
+For **lv all** mode, the engine performs an additional sorting operation to identify the 10 most and least loaded stations based on the delta between capacity and consumption.

 ## Technical Stack

 * **Programming Languages:** C, Shell Scripting.
-* **Libraries:** stdlib.h, stdio.h, math.h, assert.h.
+* **Core Libraries:** stdlib.h, stdio.h, math.h, assert.h.
-* **AI Assistance (ChatGPT):** 15%.
+* **AI Assistance:** 15% (Initial architectural brainstorming).

 ## Authors
 * Lucien Boyer